realsulty/BookAppointment-AWS/README.md

 -  fill the index input  with : index.html
 - in Permissions Tab go to Buckey policy and click Edit
 - copy and paste the Bucket policy with the provided s3-bucket-policy.md file
+- make sure there is an asterisk after the forwar slash /*     < ARN/* >
 - Change the Bucket ARN to your Bucket ARN in the policy Check the Policy bucket file you have from the git clone on you local and do the necessary changes to it
 - save the changes